The Ultimate Guide to Credit Cards

 In many cases, you’ll experience at least a small increase in total debt after divorce.
 That alone can weigh down a credit score.
 If you must finance the shift in your lifestyle — including moving expenses, new furnishings, household items, and other relocation expenses — you can see even more of a credit score dip.

 This impact isn’t always permanent.
 As you pay down the debt and make on-time payments over time, you’ll see your score recover and maybe even surpass your pre-divorce levels.
-The key is to stick to a budget and manage your debt responsibly.

 Start Anew — Emotionally and Financially